What We Are Not

 The Rarotongan Beach Resort & Lagoonarium

-· NOT INFLEXIBLE.
+- NOT INFLEXIBLE.
 With the current Covid situation, we have relaxed our cancellation terms & conditions and the ability to change your travel dates, without fees or penalty charges, which offers our guests incredible peace of mind and encouragement to pursue their travel dreams.
-We advise guests to take out travel insurance as part of being a wise traveller.
+We advise guests to take out travel insurance as part of being a wise traveler.

 - NOT A MAIN URBAN AREA.
 We are not in the middle of a large country with easy access to a wide range of supplies.
 We are on a remote island in the middle of the vast Pacific Ocean where there can be limited availability of supplies, from time to time, due to shipping constraints.
 This is all part of life on an island in the heart of the South Pacific.